tom-smith-okta/okta-api-center/okta_setup_manual.md

-# Setting up your Okta tenant for the Solar System API
+# Setting up your Okta tenant for the Solar System sample application

 If you haven't considered it already, you might choose to use the [Terraform tool](https://okta-terraform.herokuapp.com) to set up your Okta tenant.
 The Terraform tool is a (non-supported) service that will take a couple of values from you (Okta API token, Okta tenant URL) and set up all of the objects for you automatically.